Hebrew Feasts and Festivals An Introduction to the Jewish Holy Days

 Passover (Pesach) and Feast of Unleavened Bread (Hag HaMatzah)

-The first, Passover (Lev 23:4-8) celebrated the exodus from Egypt and marked the death angel “passing over” the houses marked with the lamb’s blood.
+The first, Passover (Lev 23:4-8) celebrated the exodus from Egypt and marked the death angel “passing over” the houses of the Israelites marked with the lamb’s blood.
 It is also a picture of Christ’s death as “the Lamb of G-d that takes away the sins of the world.”
 It’s certainly no coincidence that Jesus died on Passover (1Cor 5:6-8), the preparation day for the first day of the Feast of Unleavened Bread.
 Unleavened Bread reflects the hasty departure from Egypt.
 For Christians, it pictures the sinless life of Christ, His death and resulting removal of sin and death from believers.
 These two feasts later merged into one festival.

 FirstFruits (Hag ha-Bikkurim)

 The last day of Unleavened Bread is our next festival, the Feast of Firstfruits ( Lev 23:9-14) or Feast of the Harvest, commemorating the time when the first fruits were harvested and brought to the Temple.
 The festival also celebrates the entry of Israel into the Promised Land.
-Jesus was resurrected on the very day of Firstfruits (the Sunday morning after the Sabbath following Passover), confirming to us that he is the firstfruits of the resurrection (1 Cor 15:20-23).
+Jesus was resurrected on the very day of Firstfruits (the Sunday morning after the Sabbath following Passover), confirming to us that he is the Firstfruits of the resurrection (1 Cor 15:20-23).

 As most of you know, the resurrection has been under constant attacks by critics of Christianity.
-The fact that the early Church worshipped on Sunday is actually a great validation of the resurrection.
+The fact that the early Church worshipped on Sunday is actually a strong validation of the resurrection.
 Keep in mind that the early Church was comprised primarily of Jews who had been taught from birth to honor the Sabbath.
 It would have taken a cataclysmic event (the resurrection) for them to move their holy day from the Sabbath (Saturday) to Sunday.
 Our celebration of the resurrection is known today as Easter, one of the two holiest days of the Christian’s year (the other being Christmas).

 Feast of Weeks (Shavu'ot)